 The Graduate School of Health adopts NSW Health policies and procedures for all clinical placement sites utilised throughout the placement program.
 Students can access key policy directives via the NSW Health Student Compliance web site.
 It is every student’s responsibility to read, understand and action these policy requirements and provide evidence of compliance.
 Students are responsible for any costs incurred in the completion of these requirements.

 NOTE: Students will not be permitted to undertake any clinical placements until they comply with Ministry of Health and AHPRA requirements.
 It may take several months to meet these requirements, particularly courses of vaccinations to achieve immunity.
-It is strongly recommended that students review the requirements and commence gathering evidence as soon as soon as they receive their letter of offer.
+It is strongly recommended that students review the requirements and commence gathering evidence as soon as they receive their letter of offer.

 NSW Health Employment Checks Policy